ieeta-pt/Biochef/README.md

 ### Prerequisites

-- Node.js (v14 or later)
+- Node.js (v16 or later)
-- Emscripten (for compiling C code to WebAssembly)
+- Emscripten SDK (preferably v3.1.65) - only needed for rebuilding WASM modules
+- C compiler toolchain - only needed for rebuilding WASM modules
+- Python 3.x - only needed for regenerating JavaScript wrappers for WASM modules
+- Modern web browser with WebAssembly support (Chrome, Firefox, Safari, Edge) to run the application

 ### Installation